 Aging Out of Foster Care Should Not Mean Aging Into Homelessness:

 Research demonstrates that the sudden and permanent transition from foster care to adulthood is a key driver behind homelessness.
 Foster care alumni are one of the most vulnerable, high-risk groups when it comes to homelessness.
 Nearly one in five youth who were in foster care at age 17 reported that by age 19, they had experienced homelessness at some point during the previous two years.

 The Solution: The Fostering Stable Housing Opportunities Act

 The Fostering Stable Housing Opportunities Act presents a straightforward approach that will help break this cycle of homelessness and negative outcomes for foster care alumni, offering them enhanced opportunities to become successful, productive members of society.
 Essentially, the bill prioritizes minors who are aging out of foster care, and at risk of homelessness, when furnishing housing assistance.

 This legislation uses a two-pronged approach that requires no new spending:

 1. Early application: Youth in foster care would be able to apply for housing assistance upon reaching 16 years of age, prior to aging out of foster care.

-2. Priority Preference: If this legislation passes, when a young person reaches the point 6 months prior to aging out of foster care, he or she would automatically receive a priority preference over other applicants for housing assistance, allowing the minor aging out of foster care to jump to the front of the waitlist for housing supports.
+2. Priority Preference: If this legislation passes, when a young person reaches the point 6 months prior to aging out of foster care, he or she would automatically receive a “top 3” priority preference over other applicants for housing assistance.

 Bottom Line: Given the parental role the government plays in foster youths’ lives, it has an obligation to prevent government-triggered homelessness within this vulnerable population.
 Foster care alumni with stable housing and a legitimate chance to establish themselves as they transition into adulthood are more likely to become successful, independent citizens.